rerun-io/rerun/docs/content/concepts/spaces-and-transforms.md

 ## View coordinates
-You can use [rerun.log_view_coordinates](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_view_coordinates) to set your preferred view coordinate systems, giving semantic meaning to the XYZ axes of the space.
+You can use [`rr.log_view_coordinates`](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_view_coordinates) to set your preferred view coordinate systems, giving semantic meaning to the XYZ axes of the space.

-This is in particular useful when taking the point of view of a given entity in the viewer.
-The view coordinates will then answer e.g. which axis is forward.

-For camera spaces this could for instance be `rr.log_view_coordinates("world/camera", xyz="RDF")` to indicate that `X=Right, Y=Down, Z=Forward`.
-For convenience, `log_rigid3` also takes this as an argument.
-Logging view coordinates helps Rerun figure out how to interpret your logged camera.

-For 3D world spaces it can be useful to log what the up-axis is in your coordinate system.
+For 3D world spaces it can be used to log what the up-axis is in your coordinate system.
 This will help Rerun set a good default view of your 3D scene, as well as make the virtual eye interactions more natural.
 This can be done with `rr.log_view_coordinates("world", up="+Z", timeless=True)`.

+For pinhole entities the view coordinates specify the orientation of the camera frustum.
+The default is `RUB` (X=Right, Y=Up, Z=Back).
+You can also use `[`rr.log_pinhole(…, camera_xyz=)`](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_pinhole) as a shortcut for this.

 For 2D spaces and other entities the view coordinates currently do nothing (https://github.com/rerun-io/rerun/issues/1387).